Grayson Waller

 Matthew Farrelly (born 21 March 1990) is an Australian professional wrestler.
-He is signed to WWE, where he performs on the Raw brand under the ring name Grayson Waller.
-He is a one-time WWE Tag Team Champion alongside Austin Theory as A-Town Down Under.
+As of March 2021, he is signed to WWE, where he performs on the NXT brand under the ring name Grayson Waller and is the current NXT Champion in his first reign.
+He is also a former one-time WWE Tag Team Champion alongside Austin Theory as A-Town Down Under.

 Before signing with WWE, he previously performed on the independent circuit under the ring name Matty Wahlberg.
 Outside of professional wrestling, Farrelly was a contestant on season six of Australian Survivor.

 Professional wrestling career

 Independent circuit (2017–2021)

 On 15 April 2017, at a Newcastle Pro Wrestling event, Farrelly made his debut under the ring name Matty Wahlberg (a reference to Hollywood actor Mark Wahlberg), losing to SnapChad.
 Wahlberg would form a tag team with Carter Dreams, known as The BABES (Blonde And Blue Eyed Squad), managed by Harley Wonderland.
 Wahlberg then returned to singles competition and he would receive a PWA Heavyweight Championship match against Caveman Ugg, but lost to Ugg at the PWA Black Label: Wahlberg Vs. Ugg event in March 2019.
 At the PWA Black Label: Break Their Back & Make Them Rumble event, Wahlberg lost to TJ Perkins.
 At the PWA Black Label: Colosseum event, Wahlberg won the 2019 Colosseum tournament by defeating Chris Basso in the first round, Orange Cassidy in the semi-finals, and Travis Banks in the final.
 After the PWA Black Label: It Started Out With A Kiss event went off the air, Wahlberg addressed the live crowd, informing them that he was leaving PWA.
 On 12 October 2024, Farrelly returned to PWA under his WWE ring name Grayson Waller, defeating Jimmy Townsend during Night One of the Colosseum Tournament.